 communication is only as good as its content - make sure yours counts

 1. Register your own unique URL.
 Don’t rush.
 It’s almost guaranteed your first, second and tenth choices are already taken but don’t give up; be creative.
 Explore alternative names.
-Once you’ve secured your own domain you have total control over your primary email name choices.
+Once you’ve secured your own domain you have total control over your email choices.

 2. The temptation is great but resist the urge to go with anything other than a "dot-com" or "dot-net" domain.
 Unless you’re absolutely sure your domain will be for email only, lower tier URLs like “name@name.biz” are mostly ignored by search engines.

 Research the details of turnkey sites offering all in one registration, hosting and EZ setup based on themed templates.
 Pitfalls include incorrectly added subdomains that can result in blacklisting.
-(My preferred hosting partner is Linksky; they offer several great plans running on state of the art mirrored servers.)

 4. Once you’ve selected your host, you’re set.
 Use an existing template, design your own or commission a custom site design; host your own blog; install a Content Management System (CMS).
 A properly optimized home (index) html page by itself can work wonders as a unique beacon shining your individual light throughout the internet.
 Congratulations!
 You now have your own unique “@i.d.”